top of page

 Medically Assisted Treatment (MAT)

 Vivitrol is a injectable medicine used to treat dependence after alcohol detoxification.
-Naltrexone is the a common alternative and it is used to block the euphoric feeling associated with alcohol consumption.
-Disulfiram is a more extreme route, causing vomiting and headaches when alcohol is consumed, making it completely unappealing to those who may be close to relapse.
-Many facilities may also administer thiamine for alcoholics in recovery, which helps improve brain functioning and memory.
+Naltrexone is a common alternative and it is used to block the euphoric feeling associated with alcohol consumption.
+Disulfiram is a more extreme route, causing vomiting and headaches when alcohol is consumed, making it unappealing to those who may be close to relapse.
+Facilities may also administer thiamine for alcoholics in recovery, which helps improve brain functioning and memory.

 Detox is often a necessary part of a comprehensive treatment program for someone who is addicted to and dependent on alcohol, but it is not the end of treatment.
 Medically-supervised detox allows you to get rid of the toxins in your body gained during prolonged alcohol abuse, but for a successful recovery, a formal treatment program must follow.